open-mmlab/mmtracking/docs/en/user_guides/4_train_test.md

 ## Test

 This section will show how to test existing models on supported datasets.
-For following testing environments are supported:
+The following testing environments are supported:
 - CPU
 - single GPU
 - single node multiple GPUs